OpenGeoscience/geojs/docs/users.rst

 Coordinate transformation methods
 ---------------------------------

-To facilitate uniform tranformation between the many coordinate systems used inside a map object, there are many available transformation methods provided in the core API.
+To facilitate uniform transformation between the many coordinate systems used inside a map object, there are many available transformation methods provided in the core API.
 These methods vary from being useful to all users of the library to methods that are only relevant to developers interacting with low level renderers or wishing to optimize performance.
 The following is a list of transform methods present in the library as well as example uses for them.

 ``geo.map.gcsToDisplay/displayToGcs(c, gcs)``
-    This is the most common tranformation method that converts from a geographic coordinate system into pixel coordinates on the map.
+    This is the most common transformation method that converts from a geographic coordinate system into pixel coordinates on the map.
 If no GCS is given, the method will assume the coordinate system of the map.
 For example, to get the lat/lon of the point under the mouse you would get the pixel coordinates relative to the map's container and pass them to this method as ``c`` in